Man sitting at a desk looking thoughtfully at a cell phone

 If you answered no to any of the questions above, you can use any of these sites to double-check the facts:

-• Climate Feedback is a worldwide network of scientists sorting fact from fiction in climate change media coverage.
+• Science Feedback is a worldwide network of scientists sorting fact from fiction in climate change and other media coverage.

-• PolitiFact is part of the nonprofit Poynter Institute, focused on politics.
+• PolitiFact, focused on U.S. politics, is part of the nonprofit Poynter Institute.

 • Snopes.com is one of the oldest and largest fact-checking sites online.